Knaresborough: Education

 Knaresborough has five primary schools and one secondary school; King James' School.
 There is a further education college in nearby Harrogate and universities in Leeds and York.
-The town has a two-storey library on the Market Place.
+The town has a two-storey library in the Market Place.

 Sport

 Knaresborough Town F.C. is based at Manse Lane; they play in the Northern Counties East League Division 1.
 Youth football is catered for by Knaresborough Celtic with junior teams from Under 6s to Under 17s.
 Scotton Scorchers offer youth football for boys from the under 6s to under 12s and girls to under 17's.
 Knaresborough Town are developing youth football.

 Knaresborough Rugby Club play in the Yorkshire Leagues.
 The club was formed in 1982 and play at their Hay-a-park ground which opened in 2014.
-Unusually for a Yorkshire town, there is no rugby league club, the closest being in Wetherby.

 The town has two cricket clubs.
 Knaresborough Forest Cricket Club were Nidderdale League Division 3 winners in 2005, afterwards promoted from Division 2 as runners-up in the following season.
 Knaresborough Cricket Club have a ground on Aspin Lane, where adult teams play in the Airedale & Wharfedale Senior Cricket League and junior teams play in the Nidderdale Junior Cricket League.

 On 6 July 2014, Stage 2 of the 2014 Tour de France from York to Sheffield, passed through the town.

-Each June, there is a famous bed race at Knaresborough.